 iTeos to Present at Cowen 43rd Annual Health Care Conference

-/EIN News/ -- WATERTOWN, Mass. and GOSSELIES, Belgium, Feb.
-28, 2023 (GLOBE NEWSWIRE) -- iTeos Therapeutics, Inc. (Nasdaq: ITOS), a clinical-stage biopharmaceutical company pioneering the discovery and development of a new generation of immuno-oncology therapeutics for patients, today announced that Michel Detheux, Ph.D., President and Chief Executive Officer, will present at the Cowen 43rd Annual Health Care Conference being held in Boston, MA on Tuesday, March 7, 2023 at 9:10 a.m.
+WATERTOWN, Mass. and GOSSELIES, Belgium, Feb.
+28, 2023 (GLOBE NEWSWIRE) -- iTeos Therapeutics, Inc. ITOS, a clinical-stage biopharmaceutical company pioneering the discovery and development of a new generation of immuno-oncology therapeutics for patients, today announced that Michel Detheux, Ph.D., President and Chief Executive Officer, will present at the Cowen 43rd Annual Health Care Conference being held in Boston, MA on Tuesday, March 7, 2023 at 9:10 a.m.
 ET.

 A live webcast of the presentation will be available on the Investors section of the company's website at https://www.iteostherapeutics.com.
 An archived replay will be available for approximately 30 days following the presentation.